talibkhan172001/Air-Quality-Index-using-python/README.md

 # Air-Quality-Index-using-python
-Analyze the air quality index of India and predict the AQI of future.
+Analyze the air quality index of India and predict the AQI for future.